CYBERPHRENIA/CYB3RPHR3NIA/README.md

 MANGAS/ANIME - Toilet Bound Hanako-Kun, Demon Slayer, My Hero Academia, Pokemon, Bungou Stray Dog…

-GAMES - Hollow Knight, Needy Streamer Overload, Doki Doki Literature Club, Zelda Breath Of The Wild, Pokemon Sword And Shield, Genshin Impact, Honkai Star Rail, Poppy Playtime, Ponytown duh…
+GAMES - Doki Doki Literature Club, Needy Streamer Overload, Minecraft, Zelda Breath Of The Wild, Pokemon Sword And Shield, Genshin Impact, Honkai Star Rail, The Coffin Of Andy And Ashley, Ponytown duh…

-MUSIC - Jazmin Bean, S3RL, Baby Bugs, Ke$ha, Poppy, Reol, My Chemical Romance, Rebzyyx, Penelope Scott, Hatsune Miku, Guchiry, Lady Monster, Ghost And Pals, Melanie Martinez, Suicidal Idol, Biz, any breakcore, and more and more… I’m pretty open.
+MUSIC - Jazmin Bean, S3RL, Baby Bugs, Zheanie, Filthshit, Ke$ha, Poppy, Reol, My Chemical Romance, Rebzyyx, Penelope Scott, Hatsune Miku, Guchiry, Lady Monster, Ghost And Pals, Melanie Martinez, Suicidal Idol, Biz, any breakcore, and more and more and more amd m0re @n& mx:r3 more MORE MORE MORE MORE MORE MORE MORE MORE MORE M&;?!'F&...

+RESTART FILE...

 I DO NOT SUPPORT THE ACTIONS OF ANYONE PROBLEMATIC OR AM PART OF SOME FANDOM’S TOXICITY, I JUST ENJOY THE CREATIONS.